kowalej/BlueMuse/README.md

 ***Requires Windows 10 with Fall 2017 Creators Update - Version 10.0.15063 aka Windows 10 (1703).***

 ### First Step
-**Download [latest version](https://github.com/kowalej/BlueMuse/releases/download/v2.3.0.0/BlueMuse_2.3.0.0.zip) from the [releases page](https://github.com/kowalej/BlueMuse/releases)** and unzip, then follow one of the methods below.
+**Download [latest version](https://github.com/kowalej/BlueMuse/releases/download/v2.4.0.0/BlueMuse_2.4.0.0.zip) and unzip, then follow one of the methods below.**

 ### Auto Install (Recommended)
 1. Navigate to the unzipped app folder and run the `.\InstallBlueMuse.ps1` PowerShell command (right click and choose Run with PowerShell or execute from terminal directly):